 Golden Gate Canyon State Park, located 20 miles west of Denver in the foothills (45-minute drive), has many aspen groves at lower elevations, as well one of the best panoramic views of the Rocky Mountains.

-Despite it's name, several spots around Evergreen, Colo., put on a show in autumn.
+Despite it's name, several spots around Evergreen, Colorado, put on a show in autumn.
 Try hiking near Maxwell Falls or in Alderfer/Three Sisters Park, or drive the Lariat Loop Scenic Byway from Evergreen on Hwy.
 74 to Bergen Park and back down through Golden.

 Gazing out from a historic train car is a spectacular way to view fall foliage.